james-ralph8555/pagesonic/README.md

 - Verify system voices are available

 ### Performance Tips
-- Use Kitten model for faster loading on slower connections
+- Use Piper model for fast, reliable TTS performance
 - Adjust chunk size based on your device performance
 - Enable text chunking for better TTS performance
+- Use browser SpeechSynthesis as fallback when models aren't available

 ---